MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/secrets-store-csi-driver.md

 ---

-# Use the Azure Key Vault Provider for Kubernetes Secrets Store CSI Driver with AKS on Azure Stack HCI
+# Use the Azure Key Vault Provider for Kubernetes Secrets Store CSI Driver with AKS on Azure Stack HCI and Windows Server

 The Kubernetes Secrets Store CSI Driver integrates secrets stores with Kubernetes through a [Container Storage Interface (CSI) volume](https://kubernetes-csi.github.io/docs/).
-Integrate the Secrets Store CSI Driver with AKS on Azure Stack HCI allows to mount secrets, keys, and certificates as a volume.
+Integrate the Secrets Store CSI Driver with AKS on Azure Stack HCI and Windows Server allows to mount secrets, keys, and certificates as a volume.
 The data is then mounted into the container's file system.

 With the Secrets Store CSI Driver, you can also integrate a key vault with one of the supported providers, such as [Azure Key Vault](/azure/key-vault/general/overview).

 > [!NOTE]
-> AKS on Azure Stack HCI preview features are available on a self-service, opt-in basis.
+> AKS on Azure Stack HCI and Windows Server preview features are available on a self-service, opt-in basis.
 Previews are provided "as is" and "as available," and it's recommended that you do not use these features in production scenarios.
-AKS on Azure Stack HCI preview features are partially covered by customer support on a best-effort basis.
+AKS on Azure Stack HCI and Windows Server preview features are partially covered by customer support on a best-effort basis.

 ## Before you begin

 - You need to have an Azure account and subscription.
-- You need to have an existing deployment of AKS on Azure Stack HCI with an existing workload cluster.
+- You need to have an existing deployment of AKS on Azure Stack HCI and Windows Server with an existing workload cluster.
 If you don't, follow this [Quickstart for deploying an AKS host and a workload cluster](./kubernetes-walkthrough-powershell.md).
 - If you are running Linux clusters, they need to be on version 1.16.0 or later.
 - If you are running Windows clusters, they need to be on version 1.18.0 or later.
 - Make sure you have the following installed: